-One of the traits of most successful entrepreneurs and investors is a willingness to take a risk.
+One of the traits of most successful entrepreneurs and investors are willingness to take a risk.
 If you want to be successful you must be willing to take the risk and do the research to see if there is a legitimate avenue for a long-term successful income structure for you?
-You don’t just blindly throw your cards on
+You don’t just blindly throw your cards on the table, but once the research is done and the risk is examined, if it feels right intuitively, now you have information or reason to move forward and make the decision.

 I use my intuition to navigate through the risk and see what the rewards will be on the other side.
 The reward is usually greater than the risk.